Israeli PM’s bid to place cameras at polling stations fails

 A Likud-linked PR agency that spearheaded the campaign later boasted it had helped suppress Arab turnout, while Arab leaders accused Likud of trying to intimidate voters.
 Israel’s Central Election Commission banned the practice this time around and the fast-tracked legislation was supposed to override that ruling.

-Adalah, a legal rights group for Arab minority rights, said even without passing the proposed bill “has already caused harm by injecting bald-faced lies into the public political discourse under the premise of preserving the ‘purity of elections.’”
+Adalah, a legal rights group for Arab minority rights, said even without passing the proposed bill it “has already caused harm by injecting bald-faced lies into the public political discourse under the premise of preserving the ‘purity of elections.’”

 Stifling Netanyahu once again was his nemesis Lieberman, who said any monitoring should be operated by election officials and not “Netanyahu’s private militia.”

 Lieberman, who was once Netanyahu’s chief of staff and a staunch partner, has emerged as his chief rival and critic.
-He passed up the post of defense minister in Netanyahu’s government following April’s election, leaving the prime minister without a parliamentary majority and forcing the Sept.
+He passed up the post of defense minister in Netanyahu’s government following April’s election, claiming the new coalition would give excessive influence to ultra-Orthodox Jewish parties.
+The dispute left the prime minister without a parliamentary majority and forced the Sept.
 17 do-over vote.

 Opinion polls show Likud in a neck-and-neck race with the main challenger, the centrist Blue and White party, with neither side able to secure an outright majority without the support of Lieberman’s party.
+Lieberman is pressing for a unity government between the two parties, but Netanyahu claims the real goal is to oust him from office.

 Sign up for Daily Newsletters